 Most fiberglass used in windows is of the pultruded variety that distinguishes them from lower strength fiberglass used in other applications like swimming pools.
-Poltrusion is a process that put in more glass content in the compound using continuous glass strands saturated in the resin substance.
+Poltrusion is a process that puts more glass content in the compound using continuous glass strands saturated in the resin substance.
 As a result fiberglass frames exhibit excellent properties that match the 70% glass in windows.

-It has superb dimensional stability that gives it similar rate of expansion and contraction as glass (1/7th the rate of vinyl and 1/3rd the rate of aluminum).
-This means less torsional stress between the fiberglass frame and the glass during winter, reduced air leaks and stress on locking hardware.
+It has superb dimensional stability that gives it a similar rate of expansion and contraction as glass (1/7th the rate of vinyl and 1/3rd the rate of aluminum).
+This means less torsional stress between the fiberglass frame and the glass during winter, reduced air leaks, and stress on locking hardware.
 It is ideal for a window frame to expand and contract at the same rate as glass.

 Fiberglass exhibits excellent thermal efficiency to make it a superior insulating material to complement energy-efficient glass material.
 It is essentially non-conductive of heat or cold, thereby increasing its insulating efficiency.
 It does not require steel or aluminum stiffeners needed in vinyl windows and neither does it need a thermal break in aluminum windows.
-The Canadian Government Consumer’s Guide indicates that fiberglass windows with foam insulation inside frame cavities provide ìthe best energy performance in window frames.î
+The Canadian Government Consumer’s Guide indicates that fiberglass windows with foam insulation inside frame cavities provide ìthe best energy performance in window frames.

 It boasts durability as a structural material that can maintain strength in any clime.
 Frames can be slim in casements and awning types allowing larger glass area.
 They are 3x stronger than aluminum and 9 times stronger than vinyl.
 It will not warp, rot or discolor like wood frames under high humidity conditions and will not crack, sag, embrittle or shrink like vinyl when not painted in dark colors.

-About the only disadvantage of fiberglass windows is its premium pricing that puts its 10% to 30% pricier than vinyl windows of the same size and type.
+The only disadvantage of fiberglass windows is its premium pricing that puts its 10% to 30% pricier than vinyl windows of the same size and type.
 But as a critical mass with more users creates better economies of production, the price gap should close.

 Maintenance & Care Tips